Why Study Art?

 What Will I Learn?

-- Studio Art majors begin with an introduction to art history, design, drawing, and digital media.
-You’ll develop a technical foundation and explore a variety of media, conceptual approaches, and aesthetic styles, before narrowing your focus or working out a synthesis of interests.
-Through hands-on practice, combined with historical, theoretical, theological, and critical dialogue, students learn the process of creating and thinking about art.
-Concentrate on one or combine disciplines: ceramics, drawing, graphic design, new media, painting, photography, printmaking, and sculpture.
+- Studio Art Major: Through hands-on practice, combined with historical, theoretical, theological, and critical dialogue, students learn the process of creating and thinking about art.
+Concentrate on one, or combine disciplines: ceramics, drawing, graphic design, new media, painting, photography, printmaking, and sculpture.

-- Art History majors explore the unique intelligence of art in conveying human understanding and the prospects and pitfalls of visual theology in the global Christian tradition.
+- Art History Major: Explore the unique intelligence of art in conveying human understanding and the prospects and pitfalls of visual theology in the global Christian tradition.
 Art history majors also engage in interdisciplinary exploration with Wheaton’s world-class archaeology program, in addition to Bible and theology, philosophy, and English.

-- Community Art provides an academic survey of arts and social practices.
-It embodies the intersection of art, social action, social service, and ritual-filled living.
-You’ll explore art's powers of both healing and upheaval as it intervenes and interrupts business as usual from within local communities.
+- Community Art Major: Explore art’s powers of both healing and upheaval as it intervenes and interrupts business as usual from within local communities.
 This major includes an internship that leads you to consider local and global applications of community art principles.

 The Art minor provides a focused introduction to selected art media, and gives you an opportunity to create art, cultivate creativity, and examine your major studies from the standpoint of the visual arts.